Ariimb/Commands/readme.md

 # Git Commands

 #Initial configuration

 Git config --global user.name "Your name": To configurate your name.
 Git config --global user.email "Your email": To configurate your email.

-Start
+#Start a project from zero or cloning an existin repository

-Git init: Create a new repository
+Git init "name of the project": Create a new repository.
+Git clone: Clone a project from a remote repository.

+#Basic workflow commands to stage and commit.